-In this work, we consider a single-antenna (receiving) base station that serves multiple single-antenna user equipments in an uplink transmission.
-The users' antenna placement can be dynamically switched among $N$ predefined locations, which are evenly distributed along a linear dimension of length $W\lambda$, where $\lambda$ denotes the wavelength at the given frequency.
-Each antenna at a given location is referred to as a {\em port} and is modeled as an ideal point antenna.
-The first port is taken as the reference location, with the displacement of the $k$-th port measured relative to it as:
+Consider a single-FPA base station serving multiple users, each with a FAS in the uplink.
+Each users' antenna can be dynamically switched among $N$ predefined locations, which are evenly distributed along a linear aperture of length $W\lambda$, in which $\lambda$ denotes the carrier wavelength.
+Each antenna at a given location is referred to as a {\em port} and modeled as an ideal point antenna.
+Quasi-static fading is assumed throughout.